Hiroko Kinoshita is Associate Professor at the International Student Center, Kyushu University.

 Adam Peter Lang is a former London secondary school teacher and school leader.
 He is now at University College, London, working as a PhD research scholar.

-Owen Logan, MA, Ph.D. is an Honorary Research Fellow, in the School of Divinity, History, and Philosophy at the University of Aberdeen.
+Dr Owen Logan is an Honorary Research Fellow in the University of Aberdeen’s School of Divinity, History, Philosophy, and Art History.

 Marcos Sorrentino is a senior lecturer and coordinates the Environmental Education and Politics Laboratory (Oca).